Skip to main content

 Funding for doctoral studies

 A number of studentships and other research funding opportunities are available at Brunel.
-Please see full list here: Research degree funding
+Please see full list on our Research degree funding page

 Choosing your supervisor

 All research degrees are administered by the Postgraduate Programmes Office in Colleges.
-Once you have identified your area of research and a potential supervisor, please use the contact details provided here for enquiries.
+Once you have identified your area of research and a potential supervisor, please use these contact details for enquiries.